cognate-lang/cognate/INTRODUCTION.md

 ```
 ~~ This is a comment by the way

-Print 'hello';   ~~ This is the first statement
+Print "hello";   ~~ This is the first statement
-Print 'goodbye'; ~~ This is the second statement
+Print "goodbye"; ~~ This is the second statement
 ```

 Multiple statements can be put on the same line.
-The statements themselves are evaluated right to left, such that the statement `Print 'hello world';` would first evaluate `'hello world'` by pushing it to the stack, and then call `Print`.
+The statements themselves are evaluated right to left, such that the statement `Print "hello world";` would first evaluate `"hello world"` by pushing it to the stack, and then call `Print`.

 But what is the stack?
 The stack is where Cognate stores intermediary values between expressions.
-When I write a constant such as `'hello world'`, it is put on top of the stack.
+When I write a constant such as `"hello world"`, it is put on top of the stack.
 When I call a function such as `Print`, it removes (pops) the value on the top of the stack and prints it.
 The stack persists between statements, allowing me to write:

 ```
-put 'hello world' on top of the stack;
+put "hello world" on top of the stack;
 Print it;
 ```